 The traditional way of greeting a bishop is by kneeling down and kissing his ring.
 This is a sign of respect and humility for the church authority and is rewarded with the forgiveness of daily sins.
 Kissing the ring also used to be customary when meeting the king.

-During the Middle Ages, when magic played a major role in people’s lives, kings and queens would also wear rings to protect them or provide them with a service.
 The rings, signet rings and amulets which housed auxiliary devils would be struck at astrologically favourable times.

 Rings have been held in great regard throughout the ages.

 Are you also under the spell of the (gold) ring?
 Take a look at the extensive collection of gold rings here or contact BAUNAT’s experts via telephone, email or chat for extra advice.

 Which hand do you wear your engagement ring on as a Christian or Muslim?

 The engagement ring: on which hand do I wear it?
 The engagement ring: on which hand do I wear it as a Muslim?
 The engagement ring: on which hand do I wear it as a Christian?

 In most cultures, people wear both the engagement ring and wedding ring on the left-hand ring finger.
 As a Christian, you can also wear the engagement ring on the left hand and the wedding ring on the right hand.
 In countries of the Islam culture, the hand on which rings are worn varies from country to country.
 Jordan Muslims wear their wedding ring on the right hand, but in Iran people choose the left hand.

 How to wear your engagement ring and wedding ring?